(The Witcher premieres on Netflix on December 17th)

 Picking up in the immediate aftermath of The Battle of Sodden Hill, Geralt and Ciri search for Yennefer among the ruins and corpses.
 Believing her dead, a heartbroken Geralt heads north towards Kaer Moren, home of Witchers.
 There, he will keep Ciri safe, training her for the harsh world that awaits.

-The story sprawls into unexpected territory from here, combining elements from multiple books with surprising efficiency.
+The story sprawls into the unexpected from here, combining elements from multiple books with surprising efficiency.
 But The Witcher is so packed with surprises and turns that going in blind is the best possible way to experience it.
 Especially for newcomers.

 Those who found the first season’s time-hopping narrative difficult to follow will be much happier this time around.
 Season 2 is far more streamlined, despite splitting the party to all corners of the world.
 By the time Geralt and Ciri arrive in Kaer Moren, it feels like a much-needed reprieve from adventuring.

 It helps, too, that Kim Bodnia, playing Vesemir, is one of the big wins for the series.
 Endlessly charismatic, Bodnia embodies Vesemir with a sturdy warmth tempered by a snarky world-weariness.
-His fatherly relationship with Geralt is one of the great joys of the season, providing a much-needed stability to the craziness surrounding them.
+His fatherly relationship with Geralt is one of the great joys of the season, providing much-needed stability to the craziness surrounding them.
 It’s also great to see Geralt loosen up now that he’s on his home turf again, especially when he gets to pal around with fellow Witchers.

 Then there’s Freya Allan, who got very little to do last season apart from getting tossed around.
 She’s in exceptional form this time around.
-Ciri is an active participant in everything that happens around her, and Allen steps up her game considerably, delivering a nuanced, delicate performance of a person growing up in a world that sees her more an object than a person.
+Ciri is an active participant in everything that happens around her, and Allen steps up her game considerably, delivering a nuanced, delicate performance of a person growing up in a world that sees her more as an object than a person.

 And yes, Jaskier is back with a new song.
-Yes, it’s grand showstopper.
+Yes, it’s a grand showstopper.
 No, I won’t spoil any of it.

-But that’s usually the trade-off with series like this.
-Expansive lore and a cast of dozens needs time to breathe.
+But that’s usually the trade-off with a series like this.
+Expansive lore and a cast of dozens need time to breathe.
 It’s not until the third or fourth season that we get to reap the benefits of all the deck building.
 All we can do now is go along for the ride, hoping it’ll pay off.
 Which is asking a lot, but I firmly believe it’s worth it.